-Though South Beach offered a variety of opportunities, Sloan focused on a happy group of picnickers gathered around a woman in a black bathing costume he called “South Beach Belle.”
-It was an imagined picnic and meant to be comical because as everyone knows—a sandy beach requires a blanket, and swimmers require towels, but Sloan omits these.
-Slyly, he has also omitted the usual picnic gear; the hot dogs nestle on a white cloth but there aren’t any plates and flatware.
+Though South Beach offered various opportunities, Sloan focused on a happy group of picnickers gathered around a woman in a black bathing costume he called “South Beach Belle.”
+It was an imagined picnic and meant to be comical because, as everyone knows—a sandy beach requires a blanket, and swimmers require towels, but Sloan omits these.
+Slyly, he has also omitted the usual picnic gear; the hot dogs nestle on a white cloth, but there aren’t any plates and flatware.
 There isn’t anything to drink—an unreasonable omission on a hot day.
-Still, everyone is smiling, even the gent in the office clothes and the straw hat who is holding a steamed crab in his bare hand.
+Still, everyone is smiling, even the gent in the office clothes and the straw hat holding a steamed crab in his bare hand.

 Featured Image: Perhaps the happiest beach picnic with hot dogs, ever.

 See John Sloan.
 New York Scene 1906-1913 (New York: Harper and Row Publishers, 1965), rpt.
 Bruce St. John, editor (New Brunswick, New Jersey: 2013; Jean B. Gleisner.
 Redoubt and Prospect; Changing Views of a New York City Headland.
 Masters Degree Dissertation, College of Environmental Science and Forestry, Syracuse, New York, 2008; Bruce Kraig.
 Hot Dog (London: Reaktion Books, 2009); Bruce Kraig and Patty Carroll Man Bites Dog: Hot Dog Culture in America (Lanham, Maryland: AltaMira Press, 2014)